 28.1.
 ICANN org should make a framework to produce findings that characterize the nature and frequency of name collisions and resulting concerns.
 The ICANN community should develop a clear policy and implement the solution before the next round of gTLDs, while involving all relevant stakeholders.

 28.2.
-ICANN org should ensure that the process of producing the finding and implementing the solution of avoiding name collisions should be independent of any party that has financial interest in the TLD expansion.
-The reporting mechanism must also be inline with the recommendations made by the NCAP report.
+ICANN org should ensure that the process of producing the findings and implementing the solution of avoiding name collisions should be independent of any party that has financial interest in the TLD expansion.
+The reporting mechanism must also be in line with the recommendations made by the NCAP report.

 28.3.
 ICANN org should identify metrics and devise mechanisms to measure the extent to which the Controlled Interrupt mechanism is successful in identifying and eliminating the name collisions of TLDs.
 This could be supported by a mechanism to enable community reporting on instances of name collision.
 These reports should allow appropriate handling of sensitive data and security threats and should be rolled into community reporting metrics.